-Based on the foregoing philosophy, we hereby designate the rules as set forth in 3. below regarding Large-Scale Purchases (hereinafter the "Large-Scale Purchase Rules") so that the necessary and adequate information can be furnished to the shareholders at the time of a Large-Scale Purchase.
+Based on the foregoing philosophy, we hereby designate the rules as set forth in 3. below regarding Large-Scale Purchases so that the necessary and adequate information can be furnished to the shareholders at the time of a Large-Scale Purchase.